ohmp/james-project/src/site/markdown/server/manage-cli.md

 ## Re-indexing

-James allow you to index your data in a search engine, for making search faster.
+James allow you to index your emails in a search engine, for making search faster.
 Both ElasticSearch and Lucene are supported.

 For some reasons, you might want to re-index your mails (inconsistencies across datastore, migrations).